thinkany/thinkany-wp-a-b-testing/README.md

 # thinkany WP A/B Testing (plugin)

-Simple A/B testing for WordPress pages and posts with ACF integration.
+Simple A/B testing for WordPress pages and posts with ACF integration (required).

 ## Description